-\All the contents expressed in this research are solely those of the authors and do not represent the view of any institutions.
+\Forthcoming in Journal of Computational Finance.
+All the contents expressed in this research are solely those of the authors and do not represent the view of any institutions.
 The authors are not responsible or liable in any manner for any losses and/or damages caused by the use of any contents in this research.

-$^{\dagger}\mathrm{Graduate}$ School of Economics, University of Tokyo
+$^\dagger \text{Graduate School}$ of Economics, University of Tokyo